dbucher1234/ml-web-portal/README.md

 ## Why 3D PSA?

 3D PSA measures the polar part of a molecule’s **solvent-accessible surface**.
 Unlike 2D TPSA, it captures shielding, intramolecular H-bonds and folding—key drivers of permeability in **beyond-Lipinski** space (macrocycles, PROTACs, peptides).
-A fast 3D estimate is therefore an excellent early PK filter.

 ---